-The interface receives return codes from VSAM, translates them to ISAM codes, and routes them to the processing program by way of the ISAM DCB and DECB.
-It transfers exception codes for logical or physical errors from VSAM to the processing program's error-analysis (SYNAD) routine.
+The interface receives return codes and exception codes for logical and physical errors from VSAM, translates them to ISAM codes, and routes them to the processing program or error-analysis (SYNAD) routine by way of the ISAM DCB or DECB.

-When the processing program closes the data set, the interface's Close routine issues VSAM PUT macros to write unreleased I/O buffers, deletes from virtual storage the processing programs loaded by Open, frees virtual-storage space that was obtained by Open, and gives control to VSAM Close.
+When the processing program closes the data set, the interface's Close routine issues a VSAM PUT macro for ISAM PUT locate requests (in load mode), deletes from virtual storage the interface routines loaded by Open, frees virtual-storage space that was obtained by Open, and gives control to VSAM Close.